dongzhuoyao/tensorpack/examples/Deeplab/README.md

 Deeplabv2-resnet101(no multi-branch,no ASPP,with MSF,1GPU,bs8) | **69.3%**
 Deeplabv2-resnet101(no multi-branch,no ASPP,with MSF,4GPU,bs32) | 73.65%

+if without imgaug.RandomResize, the mIoU will be 68.4% rather than 69.3%.

 ### Result On Cityscapes

 Arch | paper mIoU |Val mIoU